Meets:- Indoors on the first Wednesday in the months of September to May.

 Treasurer: - Margaret Grimbly, 1 Dostabrook Cottages, Whitchurch Rd, Horrabridge, Devon PL20 7TH

-AGM & Non Competitive Display
+Non Competitive Display

 Class 1 Narcissus Class 2 Cyclamen Class 3 Primulaceae